Gui774ume/etrace/README.md

 # ~ make build-ebpf
 ```

-2) To build ETrace, run:
+2) To build ETrace and the custom handler demo, run:

 ```shell script
 # ~ make build